 Lemon Law in Kansas

 Your car needs to work.
 For many, access to a reliable car is key for work, appointments, and making sure children get to school on time.
 So it can be incredibly frustrating to find that you have purchased a defective vehicle.
-Thankfully, Kansas has lemon laws on the books which protect consumers who have purchased defective items.
+Thankfully, Kansas has lemon laws on the books that protect consumers who have purchased defective items.

 What Is a Lemon Law?